siouan/frontend-gradle-plugin/README.md

     // current platform from Yarn's website.
 The plugin will replace any 'VERSION' token with the version
     // configured via 'yarnVersion'.
     yarnDistributionUrlPattern = 'https://foo.org/bar/yarn/vVERSION/yarn-vVERSION.tar.gz'

+    // [OPTIONAL] Set this property to send a custom 'Authorization' header along with the request to download the
+    // yarn distribution.
+By default, this property is 'null' and the plugin does not send any Authorization header.
+    // Setting this property is useful when using a custom url or pattern to download from a web service that
+    // requires authentication.
+    yarnDistributionRequestAuthorization = 'Basic ' + "$user:$pass".bytes.encodeBase64().toString()

     // [OPTIONAL] Install directory where the distribution archive shall be exploded. yarnInstallDirectory = file("${projectDir}/yarn")